JamFox/wired.jamfox.dev/src/posts/month-of-2021-quantified/index.md

 Moving is a fantastic way to gain insight into unfamiliar cultures and illuminating ways of life, it is not a cure for discontentment of the mind.
 I mistook the The Box of Daily Experience to be the same as The Box of My Mind.

 In the past, I was very strongly motivated by the feeling that I was always preparing for some future.
 Middle school?
 In order to get to university.
 University?
 To get a job.
 What am I preparing for now?
 The present caught up with the future!
-In short, now it feels like it's time to accept that I've 'arrived', as it were.
-The only way forward is to go inward, not forward or upward.
+In short, it felt like I had 'arrived', as it were.
+The only way forward was to go inward, not forward or upward.

-I have learned and grown, and this will never end, but I have hit a point where I wish to find an outlet to my love, to my expression and endless curiosity.
-I wish to channel all that is me to the persons closest to me, community, my friends, partner.
-I no longer want the grind, or a one-way audience, I want a dialogue, dance partners.
-I wish to both give *and* take.
+I have learned and grown, and this will never end, but I hit a point where I wished to find an outlet to my love, to my expression and endless curiosity.
+I wished to channel all that is me to the persons closest to me, community, my friends, partner.
+I no longer wanted the grind, or a one-way audience, I wanted a dialogue, dance partners.
+I wished to both give *and* take.

 ### 2023